Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: HRTF pre-processing

 \section{HRTF pre-processing}

 As HRTFs are high dimensional in both time and frequency domains, direct prediction of them is very challenging.
-Instead, we pre-process them into more compact representations of their global features to make the prediction easier.
+Instead, we pre-process them into more compact representations to make the prediction easier.